 Welcome to UIS.
 We are so glad you chose our University!

-For Students Admitted to the Spring 2015 Semester
+For Students Admitted to the Summer and Fall 2021 Semester

 Where to Go for Advising